 Those who so desire may make memorial contributions in memory of Tracy to TGRI.
 Donations may be sent to: TGRI, IHO Tracy Smith, 774 Mays Blvd, Suite 10-412, Incline Village, NV 89451

-To send flowers to Tracy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tracy Smith, please visit our floral store.